Ship24 Order Tracking for Make

 Limits and safeguards

-To ensure stable performance and avoid unnecessary API calls, Ship24 templates typically include safeguards such as:
+To keep performance stable and avoid unnecessary API calls, Ship24 templates typically include safeguards such as:

 - Skipping shipments that are already Delivered